GenadiKozarev/node-react-next-docker-kubernetes-ticketing-app/README.md

 # Ticketing App

+eCommerce app using Microservices built with Node, React, Docker and Kubernetes

 - Users can list a ticket for an event (e.g. music concert, football match, art festival etc.) for sale
 - Other users can purchase that ticket
 - Any user can list tickets for sale and purchase tickets